 Artist Stories

-155 years ago today, Wassily Kandinsky was born in Moscow!
-He is chiefly associated with Der Blaue Reiter, an international group of avant-garde artists based in Munich who believed that art can save humanity.
-However, before this Russia-born artist became the leader and main theorist of the group who pulled painting towards abstraction, he painted in a wonderfully vibrant style influenced by the Pointillism of Seurat and the Fauvism of Matisse.
-Moreover, the colorful worlds of his canvases were immersed in the ethereal atmosphere of Russian folk tales, which to me are very wintery and magical.
+Wassily Kandinsky, a renowned abstract artist, is chiefly associated with Der Blaue Reiter, an international group of avant-garde artists based in Munich who believed that art can save humanity.
+However, before he became the leader and main theorist of the group who pulled painting towards abstraction, he painted in a wonderfully vibrant style influenced by the Pointillism of Seurat and the Fauvism of Matisse.
+Moreover, the colorful worlds of Kandinsky’s canvases were immersed in the ethereal atmosphere of Russian folk tales, which to me are very wintery and magical.

 Wassily Kandinsky, Couple Riding, 1906, Munich, Germany.
 Lenbachhaus Gallery